luvnyen/gdp-labs-weekly-report-generator/README.md

 # 📝 GDP Labs Weekly Report Generator

 A Python-based tool that automatically generates comprehensive weekly reports by integrating data from multiple services including GitHub, SonarQube, Google Calendar, and Google Forms.
 The generated reports are enhanced with AI-powered summaries using the Groq API and DeepSeek's reasoning R1 model.
+Reports can be generated locally in Markdown format and synchronized with Google Docs for easier sharing and collaboration.

 ## Features